Cold Stress Toolbox Talk

 Warm the chest first, then the neck, head, and groin with an electric blanket.
 You can use the skin to skin tactics along with blankets or whatever you have available if you do not have use of electric blankets.
 If the employee loses consciousness and isn’t breathing, call 911immediatley, and start CPR until emergency professionals can get there.

 If you are working in an area that is particularly cold, it is important to take the necessary precautions to keep yourself warm.
 If you do not frostbite can occur.
 This is when an area of your body gets so cold, that it loses circulation.
 The most common areas to be affected are:

 The symptoms are loss of feeling and color to the affected area.
 You should seek medical attention immediately as you can do permanent damage or even need an amputation.
 The process of trying to warm the areas up may cause some discomfort and stinging.
 They will try to warm up the affected area of your body with warm water.

-Working in an environment when there are potential risks, you should always follow the protocol fully.
+When working in a cold weather environment or winter weather conditions, there are potential risks for cold stress and certain protocols you should always follow fully.
 These rules and regulations are set in place to protect you and keep you safe.
-Some safe work practices for cold environments are as followed:
+Some safe work practices for preventning cold stress in cold weather environments include:

 Hypothermia and Frostbite Explained

-Both hypothermia and frostbite can lead to very serious problems.
+Both hypothermia and frostbite are types of cold stress that can lead to very serious problems.
 It is very important that you take the proper precautions to protect yourself when your work requires you to be in the cold weather for prolonged amounts of time.
 Here is a clear definition of both terms: